§ 507 License required.

 (a) An applicant who is applying for licensure as a podiatrist under this chapter shall submit evidence, verified by oath and satisfactory to the Board, that such person:

 (1) Has received a degree of "Doctor of Podiatric Medicine" or its equivalent from a college or school approved by the Council on Podiatric Education of the American Podiatric Medical Association, or the successor of such Council.

-(2) Has satisfactorily completed a hospital residency program approved by the American Podiatric Medical Association (APMA) or a preceptorship in the office of a licensed podiatrist in this State, for a period of 1 year.
+(2) Has satisfactorily completed a hospital residency program approved by the Council on Podiatric Medical Education.

 (3) Has satisfactorily completed the Podiatric Medical Licensing Examination for States (PMLEXIS); the minimum passing score shall be that score recommended by the testing service providing the examination.

 (4) Shall not have been the recipient of any administrative penalties regarding the applicant's practice of podiatry, including but not limited to fines, formal reprimands, license suspensions or revocation (except for license revocations for nonpayment of license renewal fees), probationary limitations, and/or has not entered into any "consent agreements" which contain conditions placed by a Board on the applicant's professional conduct and practice, including any voluntary surrender of a license.
 The Board may determine, after a hearing, whether such administrative penalty is grounds to deny licensure.